MarsBased/marsbased-website-old/_posts/2015-11-09-The-MarsBased-CSS-HTML-Guidelines.markdown

 <h5>NAMING CONVENTIONS</h5>

-In order to name our elements and classes, we follow the modular approach explained in <a href="http://thesassway.com/advanced/modular-css-naming-conventions" title="Modular CSS naming conventions" target="_blank">this article</a> from <a href="http://thesassway.com/" title="The SASS Way" target="_blank">The SASS Way</a>.
+In order to name our elements and classes, we follow the modular approach explained in <a href="http://thesassway.com/advanced/modular-css-naming-conventions" title="Modular CSS naming conventions" target="_blank" rel="nofollow">this article</a> from <a href="http://thesassway.com/" title="The SASS Way" target="_blank" rel="nofollow">The SASS Way</a>.
 However, we don't apply the <i>parent-child</i> rules, as we prefer to use nesting for such cases.
 In any case, if you ever have to define parent-child relations, use a dash (-) as a separator instead of an underscore (_) or any other symbol.

 Finally, in order to differentiate keyframes (animations) from classes or IDs, we name them without dashes or underscores: